When to visit the vet?

 Additional diagnostic tests may include blood tests to assess the dog’s general health and identify possible underlying causes such as dehydrationDehydration occurs when the body loses more fluid than it takes in.
 This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse. or electrolyte imbalances.

 In some cases, an ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. or colonoscopyA colonoscopy is a diagnostic procedure where the inside of your large intestine (colon) is examined with a colonoscope, a flexible tube with a camera, to look for abnormalities or diseases, or to take tissue samples. may be required to obtain more detailed information about the structure and function of the large intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examination or a colonoscopyA colonoscopy is a diagnostic procedure where the inside of your large intestine (colon) is examined with a colonoscope, a flexible tube with a camera, to look for abnormalities or diseases, or to take tissue samples. may be required to obtain more detailed information about the structure and function of the large intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
 It plays a central role in the digestion and absorption of nutrients..

 Therapy